You need to:-

-If documents have been disclosed in paper form, one of the problems which can arise is that there may be a dispute over whether a particular document was in fact disclosed.
-When the Final Hearing Bundle is being compiled a party, the Applicant say, may wish to include a document, the Respondent may object saying that they have not seen it before, the Applicant may point to the document being on the list sent when documents were disclosed and say that they are sure that they sent a copy of everything on the list and, in any case, if they had missed out a copy why did the Respondent not raise this at the time?
-The Respondent may reply that because copies were received in paper form, and the description of documents on the list was a bit cryptic they had thought that another document a copy of which was included was the one referred to on the list.
+If the other side have sent you computer files each one with a filename named with a concise descriptive name e.g. R-21 Letter Smith to Jones 22 May 2020.pdf then there should be no dispute later about what was disclosed, but if the documents have been sent in some other, less satisfactory, form it may be wise to confirm with the other side exactly what they have disclosed to guard against the possibility of disputes arising later (perhaps arising just before the final hearing when the issue of what documents can be included in the Final Hearing Bundle arises).
+If documents have been disclosed in paper form, one of the problems which can arise is that there may be a dispute later over whether a particular document was in fact disclosed.
+When the Final Hearing Bundle is being compiled a party, the Applicant say, may wish to include a document, the Respondent may object saying that it was not previously disclosed, the Applicant may point to the document being on the list sent when documents were disclosed and say that they are sure that they sent a copy of everything on the list and, in any case, if they had not sent a copy of that particular document why did the Respondent not raise this at the time and ask for a copy?
+The Respondent may reply that because copies were received in paper form, and the description of documents on the list was a bit cryptic they had thought that another document, a copy of which was received, was the one being referred to on the list.
+To guard against such possible disputes it is good practice, whenever the form of documents disclosed by the other side raises any doubt, to send back to the other side copies of the documents they have disclosed (either all documents they have disclosed or some particular category where there is doubt), after you have renamed them in your temporary folder so that they all have a concise descriptive name and the date - e.g. A-2 Letter Smith to Jones 22 May 2020.pdf and ask the other side to confirm that they agree that this is indeed all the documents they have disclosed (or disclosed in that category).

 The question of whether a document is authentic (genuine) is distinct from the question of whether what the document says is accurate.
 For example, say the other side had disclosed a letter written to you at some time in the past, which contains a complaint that you had caused an obstruction by parking your car in a particular place at a particular time on a particular date.
-If you received the letter at the time but you dispute the accuracy of what it says, the letter is still authentic – i.e. it is a genuine copy of a letter actually written on the date it bears by the person whose name appears in the signature and sent outthe same day or shortly thereafter.
+If you received the letter at the time but you dispute the accuracy of what it says, the letter is still authentic – i.e. it is a genuine copy of a letter actually written on the date it bears by the person whose name appears in the signature and sent out the same day or shortly thereafter.
 If, however, you think that the letter is a fabrication – that it is not a genuine copy of a letter written on the date it bears because, say, you didn’t receive it at the time and it gives as your address an address which you didn’t move to until three years after the date the letter was supposed to have been written - that would be an example of a document which is not authentic.
 It is not uncommon for parties to dispute the accuracy of what historical documents say but relatively unusual for the authenticity of a document to be challenged.

 Traditionally the courts had very strict rules about what documents could be admissible as evidence and documents had to be formally proved to be authentic by being "produced" at the final hearing by a witness who could say what the document was and where it had come from.
 But the general approach now, in both civil courts and other civil tribunals, is that documents disclosed by either party are normally assumed to be authentic unless the other side specifically challenges the authenticity of a particular document.